 The time taken to execute a program is called its Runtime.
 During this time, if any error takes place then it is known as a Runtime Error.
 Unlike compilation errors that happen during program compilation, a runtime error occurs only during the execution of a program.

 A runtime error is generated by the system when an issue occurs and the software is unable to solve it.
 Keep in mind that the error is generated by the specific software and not by the OS.
 The software first performs a self-diagnosis and when it sees that it cannot proceed any further it generates the error.
-After the error is displayed and closed the software is generally exited; in some cases the OS is rebooted as well.
+Once the error is displayed and closed the software is generally exited; in some cases, the OS is rebooted as well.
 There are various reasons that lead to such errors.
 Some of them are:

-This is a very common cause of runtime error.
+- Poor Programming This is a very common cause of runtime error.
 A poorly written program will always give a runtime error.
 It is very likely that such a program will generate a compilation error and even if the engineer somehow manages to compile it a runtime error is inevitable.
 The only solution to this is to write a robust and flawless program in the first place.

 - Memory Issues